-Since our quest for sufficient background knowledge will end when this question is answered, we need to make sure it that question is not too narrow (which could lead to still not knowing enough when we’re done) or too broad (which can lead to research never ending).
+Since our quest for sufficient background knowledge will continue until this question is answered, we need to make sure it that the question is not too narrow (which could lead to still not knowing enough when we’re done) or too broad (which can lead to research never ending).
 With that in mind, I’d like to propose this question as the basis for kicking things off:

 Did the Texas Republican Party try to ban the teaching of critical thinking in Texas classrooms?